stewartfohlo/Assessments/Docker Assessment/README.md

 PART 2:
 Back in your Dockerfile
 1) Install spark-standalone and all dependencies.
-    - make sure you can import the pyspark libaries from within a jupyter notebook
+    - make sure you can import the pyspark libraries from within a jupyter notebook
 2) Include the spark_notebook that was provided in the home directory.
 From your terminal run: docker -it -p 9000:9000 <tag of your image>
 Access jupyter from your local machine.
 (Hint: use chrome)